 PROJECTS AND INITIATIVES

 Academic Travel has historically been the university-funded activity that generates the largest amount of carbon emissions by the Franklin community each year.
-The Franklin community can do something to mitigate the climate impact of Academic Travel.
-How?
-You can ACT!
+In order to reach carbon neutrality, Franklin needs to reduce its emissions, but it cannot give up on its AT program, which is a core component of the

 Academic Travel